A survivor of the fatal Pennsylvania bus crash describes chaos, heroism after it turned over

 A Dauphin County spokesperson said information about the people who died was not immediately available through the coroner's office.

-“This is considered a mass casualty incident,” Trooper Megan Frazer said.
-“We do have eight ambulances that assisted with us, as well as lifeline (emergency response), just because of how many people were involved and the amount of injuries.”
+The name of the bus driver has not been released.
+Trooper Megan Frazer said Monday morning that more details about the wreck might not be released by police until Tuesday.

-The identities of the owner and driver of the bus have not been released.
-Frazer said Monday morning that more details about the wreck might not be released until Tuesday.
+Peter Chan, the bus company manager, said in a brief phone interview Monday that he was “very sorry to hear about the accident” but had no further information about the crash because he hasn’t been able to talk with the driver, who was injured in the crash and remains hospitalized.

 Credit: AP